haozhestat/haozhestat.github.io/_pages/about.md

 * My research focuses on functional/logitudinal data analysis, interpretation and uncertainty quantification of machine learning algorithms, predictive analytics, and interdisciplinary quantitative research.

 # Recent News
+* From Fall 2018, I am actively looking for full-time positions that start in the Summer of 2019.
+*
 * July 17, 2018.
 I will serve as a PC member for the 33rd AAAI Conference on Artificial Intelligence (AAAI-19).
 * April 12, 2018.
 New preprint: "CoT: Cooperative Training for Generative Modeling", a new paradigm for training tractable density generative model that is parallel to adversarial training.
 Available on [arXiv](https://arxiv.org/abs/1804.03782).
 * November 28, 2017.
 A paper was accepted in the *NIPS-17 Aligned Artificial Intelligence Workshop*.